bc-discord/bc-discord.github.io/pages/catalogs/modders.md

 {: .note }
 > Even if the modder does not actively offer modwork anymore, they might still be active online to learn from.

+For services, they may be capable of a particular modwork, but may not offer it publicly.

 ---

 ## U.S.